LineChan/push_swap/README.md

 Allowed functions : write, read, malloc, free, exit

 ### Libraries :books:
-- **libft** : personnal library with functions from libc and printf from stdin
+- **libft** : personnal library with functions from libc and printf from stdio
 - **libst** : personnal library with a set of tools to manipulate Linux-like linked lists
 - **curse** : for bonuses only